 The One Punch Man manga is still ongoing.
-The latest volume by the author One (Mob Psycho 100) was published in Japan on December 4, 2019.
+The latest volume by author One (Mob Psycho 100) got released in Japan on December 4, 2019.

-The author One (Mob Psycho 100) is writing the original manga, but Yusuke Murata draws it.
+The author One (Mob Psycho 100) writes the original manga, but Yusuke Murata draws it.
 There were three OPM books released in 2019.

 Which manga volumes does the anime of One Punch Man cover?

-Conclusion for Source Material: There isn’t enough source material for another season of One Punch Man yet, but that should be fixed in 2020 because the release speed is fast for the One Punch Man manga.
+CONCLUSION ON SOURCE MATERIAL There isn’t enough source material for another season of One Punch Man yet, but that should get solved in 2020.
+The release speed is fast for the One Punch Man manga.

 One Punch Man Blu-Ray sales

-One Punch Man average sales per volume are around 10,000 for the first season.
-The second season Blu-Ray did get delayed for two months, to improve the anime a little.
-The average sales for the second season Blu-Ray are 1,300 copies per volume.
+One Punch Man average sales per volume are around 10,000 for the first season and 1,300 for the second season.

-The first season of One Punch Man had an excellent sales of Blu-Ray with around 10,000 copies per volume average.
-The second season did bomb with more than 80% drop in Blu-Ray sold.
+The first season of One Punch Man had an excellent sales of Blu-Ray.
+The second season did bomb with more than 80% drop.

 If this happened five years ago, it would destroy the chances for a sequel.
-Luckily Blu-Ray sales don’t matter that much in 2020.
-Well, at least for the big shounen series.
+Luckily Blu-Ray sales don’t matter that much in 2020, well, at least for the big shounen series.

 One Punch Man Manga sales

-The sales of the manga are fantastic.
-600,000 per volume is around My Hero Academia, and other big shounen manga sales.
-It’s every year in the top 15 best selling manga per series.
+The manga sales are fantastic, considering 600,000 per volume is around My Hero Academia and other big shounen manga series.